andypoo79/GenesisPongClone/README.md

-Simple PONG clone for the sega genesis / megadrive RGS collaboration.
+Simple PONG clone for the sega genesis/megadrive RGS collaboration project.

 Instructions for windows:-
 install sgdk to C:/sgdk